1998 Tampines flat murder: Prosecution's case

-Lau's defence
+Lau's defense

-Lau elected to go to the stand to give his defence on 9 November 1999.
+Lau elected to go on the stand to give his defence on 9 November 1999.
 He put up a defence of sudden and grave provocation, and a defence of sudden fight.
 The narration of the pre-events leading up to the murder was similar to his police statements, but regarding the event in the flat, Lau stated that before he attacked Tan in a moment of anger, Tan had berated him for losing his money and cursed at him, stating that he, as a man, should be ashamed of losing money to a woman.
-Tan even verbally humiliated Lau's mother, which made Lau flared up even more in combination to his simmering rage that Tan failed to locate Ah Poh's address.
-Tan even mocked Lau and threatened him that she would fight him and take the chopper near her kitchen sink to kill him, which made Lau smashing the vase on her head.
-Seeing that Tan collapsed, Lau took the chance to take the chopper before Tan can reach it, and he began to slash and stab at Tan repeatedly, before he disposed of her lifeless corpse at the toilet.
-After Tan died, Lau stated he searched the address himself but only found the money in Tan's home and thus took all of them away.
+Tan even verbally humiliated Lau's mother, which made Lau flare up even more in combination to his simmering rage that Tan failed to locate Ah Poh's address.
+Tan even mocked Lau and threatened him that she would fight him and take the chopper near her kitchen sink to kill him, which made Lau smash a vase on her head.
+Seeing that Tan collapsed, Lau took the chance to take the chopper before Tan could reach it, and he began to slash and stab at Tan repeatedly, before he disposed of her lifeless corpse in the toilet.
+After Tan died, Lau stated he searched the address himself but only found the money in Tan's home and thus took all of it.

-Although Lau insisted he did the killing due to the fear he had on his life and the provocation due to Tan's verbal abuse and failure to find Ah Poh's address, and claimed he himself was shocked at the photographs of the injuries he caused on Tan as a result of anger, the prosecution rebutted that Lau clearly knew what he was doing, and highlighted the inconsistencies between his statements and testimony, pointing out that Lau never mentioned Tan verbally abusing him and threatening to kill him during the police interrogations.
+Although Lau insisted he did the killing due to the fear he had for his life and the provocation of Tan's verbal abuse and failure to find Ah Poh's address, and claimed he himself was shocked at the photographs of the injuries he caused on Tan as a result of anger, the prosecution rebutted that Lau clearly knew what he was doing, and highlighted the inconsistencies between his statements and testimony, pointing out that Lau never mentioned Tan verbally abusing him and threatening to kill him during the police interrogations.
 They argued that Lau's case could hardly be said as an acceptable case of killing caused by sudden and grave provocation or sudden fight due to the harm being completely disproportionate to the provocation and/or harm suffered by Lau.
-They also said Lau intentionally inflicted fatal knife injuries on Tan and had a clear motive of committing robbery at her flat in order to steal her huge wealth for the sake of paying off his debts from his compulsive gambling addiction (and there were evidence which showed Lau using some of Tan's money to pay off some of his debts).
-For this, they urged the court to reject Lau's defences and find him guilty as charged.
+They also said Lau intentionally inflicted fatal knife injuries on Tan and had a clear motive of committing robbery at her flat in order to steal her huge wealth for the sake of paying off his debts from his compulsive gambling addiction (and there was evidence which showed Lau using some of Tan's money to pay off some of his debts).
+They urged the court to reject Lau's defences and find him guilty as charged.